ghsioux-octodemo/deploy-ghes-azure-terraform/README.md

 # Terraform Project for GitHub Enterprise Server (GHES) on Azure

-This repository contains the Terraform configuration files for creating a GitHub Enterprise Server (GHES) on Azure.
+This repository contains the Terraform configuration files for deploying a GitHub Enterprise Server (GHES) VM on Azure.

 ## Resources